influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.6/guides/migration.md

     parent: Guides
 ---

+{{% warn %}}
+## IMPORTANT
+Due to a known issue in InfluxDB, attempts to upgrade an InfluxDB OSS instance to InfluxDB Enterprise will fail.
+A fix is in place and will be released with InfluxDB v1.7.10.
+Until InfluxDB v1.7.10 is released, **DO NOT** attempt to migrate an InfluxDB OSS instance to InfluxDB Enterprise by following the steps in this guide.

+We will update this guide to reflect the new upgrade process after the release of InfluxDB 1.7.10.
+{{% /warn %}}

+---

 The following guide has step-by-step instructions for migrating an InfluxDB OSS instance into an InfluxDB Enterprise cluster.